steinburgb/scryfall-cube-downloads/README.md

     * Queues the **Back** face if "double-sided" is detected in the Tags.
 5.  **File Saving:** Saves files as `{set}_{number}.png` (and `{set}_{number}_back.png` for reverse sides).
 6.  **Error Handling:** Catches and reports network errors or missing files without stopping the entire batch.

+### **Cardsheet Optimization Mode**
+When CARDSHEET_CREATION_OPTIMIZED is enabled, the script ignores standard color/rarity sorting and prepares files for professional printing sheets:
+* **Batching:** Images are grouped into subfolders of 69 cards each.
+* **Face Separation:** Fronts and Backs are strictly separated into different folder batches (e.g., Sheet_fronts_1, Sheet_backs_1).
+* **Sequential Naming:** Files are prefaced with a two-digit index (e.g., 01 thb_1.png through 69 thb_40.png) for exact placement.
+* **Automatic Assets:** Downloads ther card back to be used on the printing sheet from the provided GitHub URL and places a copy in every generated subfolder automatically.